OPEN APRIL - OCTOBER - Groups at other times considered

 Right on the NC500 (North Coast 500) route and an easy days drive from Inverness.

 At our Brora B&B accommodation you’ll find a warm welcome, comfortable room and delicious breakfast.
-Whether you’re here for a night or a week we hope to make your stay a memorable one for all the right reasons.
+We hope to make your stay a memorable one for all the right reasons.

 12 Reasons to stay at Clynelish Farm on your Highland travels